ltrentmann/PyPSA-DESOpt-Heat/README.md

 PyPSA-DESOpt-Heat is a linear programming district energy system optimization model for designing cost-optimal district energy systems.
 It focuses on distributed and building-specific heat supply and integrates sector coupling within energy system modeling.

 For more details refer to the original research paper:
-> Trentmann, Lennart and Ceruti, Amedeo and Spliethoff, Hartmut, What District Heating Share is Optimal for a Municipality?
-A Holistic Approach Including Supply
+>  Trentmann, Lennart and Ceruti, Amedeo and Schweiger, Benedikt and Spliethoff, Hartmut, What district heating share is optimal for a municipality?
+A holistic approach including supply temperatures.
+Available at SSRN: https://ssrn.com/abstract=5986796 or http://dx.doi.org/10.2139/ssrn.5986796
-Temperatures, In Submission

 ## Feature overview